 where the first column contains ones and the second column is the six unique measurement temperatures on the same scale as the predictor used to estimate K (e.g. logTemp).
-The among-individual phenotypic variance-covariance matrix, P, for the six temperatures can then be derived by multiplying K with ϕ' and its transpose in eqn 12.
-The same calculation is repeated using the ‘series’ variance-covariance matrix to obtain within-individual-among-sampling-sessions phenotypic variance-covariance matrix.
+The among-individual phenotypic variance-covariance matrix, P, for the six temperatures can then be derived by multiplying K with ϕ' and its transpose in equation 12.

-Eqn 12:.
+Equation 12:.

 P= ϕKϕ'

 which results in a 6 x 6 variance-covariance matrix as follows,